scottghiz/hello-world/README.md

 # hello-world
 my first repositot on github
-yeah me.  first time using github and i'm liking it so far.
+/nyeah me.  first time using github and i'm liking it so far.